 So, how can it actually be done?

-It’s done by division at repotting time.
+You can do that by division at repotting time.
 Division, in case you haven’t heard of it before, is done like this:

 - Take the plant out of the pot.